 Preventive maintenance and service are typically done on a schedule based upon engine hours and/or time periods.
 The maintenance cycle can—and should—be adapted to meet specific application needs.
 The more hours per year a unit operates, the more frequently it will require service.
-Environment also plays a role: The more severe the environment (dusty, extremely hot or cold, highly humid, etc.), the more frequent the need for service may be.
+Environment also plays a role.
+The more severe the environment (dusty, hot or cold, humid, etc.), the more frequent the need for service may be.

 At a minimum, a good visual inspection should be done on a monthly basis, as well as after any extended generator run times.

 - Maintain general cleanliness of the generator and its surroundings.
 In an enclosed unit, make sure there are no rodents trying to take up residence.

 - Check the oil level when the unit isn’t running.
 If the generator has been running, wait for 10 minutes after it shuts down to check the oil level (this allows all of the oil in the engine to drain back into the sump).
 Maintain the oil level as close to the full mark as possible without overfilling.

 Here’s a handy checklist to help guide you as you work to maintain your standby generator(s).
 So, be sure to take note of the frequency recommendations for these maintenance activities:

 - Make sure your generator exercises (typically no-load, automatic transfer switch exercise cycle).

 - Verify that the unit ran and has no alarms or warnings.